CESP - Counseling, Educational and School Psychology

 Intensive study of topics related to education.
 Differing topics are denoted by a letter following the course number (i.e., 750C, 750P, etc.).

-This course will provide participants with the latest research-based information identifying the basic differences, learning styles, and abilities of each gender.
-Special attention will be devoted to the debate of Nature vs. Nurture and their impact upon the learning styles of males and females.
+Provides participants with the latest research-based information identifying the basic differences, learning styles, and abilities of each gender.
+Special attention is devoted to the debate of Nature vs. Nurture and its impact on the learning styles of males and females.

 CESP 750AC.
 Interpersonal Skills for Teachers (1).

 Focuses on nonverbal communication, using "I" messages, conversation starters, active listening, giving and accepting forgiveness, and developing trust.

 CESP 750AD.
 Parenting Techniques (1).

 Students learn basic parenting techniques to help develop their children's self-concept, responsibility and self-control.
 Discusses different parenting theories.

 CESP 750D.
 Engineering Research Writing (1).

 Teaches students how to create, research and write a simple graduate-level paper, using strict document formatting based on the most recent edition of the APA Style Guide.

 CESP 750E.
 Tutoring Techniques (1).